 The twins act was introduced by two then unknown comedians, David Letterman and Jay Leno, who were earning $25 a night as MCs.
 Jennie and Terrie were responsible for David Letterman getting his first big break writing for The Tonight Show starring Johnny Carson, when they introduced him to comedian Joey Bishop who needed a writer to write his material during a two week substitute host gig for Johnny Carson (see “Tales From the Casting Couch” Dove Books 1994).
 Terrie and Jennie performed with Joey Bishop with the USO in Vietnam in 1968 and remained friends throughout the years!
 See Terrie's Veterans History Project Interview!

 Jennie and Terrie co-wrote movies (“Lunch Wagon”, “High Heels”), and Terrie worked at Walt Disney Studios as Assistant to Director, Jeremy Kagan on “The Journey of Natty Gann.”
-Terrie was also personal assistant to Mary Klein, President of Agency For The Performing Arts.
+Terrie was also personal assistant to Mary Klein, President of Agency For The Performing Arts (APA Agency).

 Jennie Frankel was one of the early founding members of Women In Music and was on the Board of Directors.

 Jennie also was one of the very first female members of the Music Peer Group of the Academy of Television Arts and Sciences, known as the Emmy’s.
-She wrote theme songs for ABC, NBC, CBS and FOX and was an Emmy Judge in the Music Peer Group.
+She wrote theme songs for ABC, NBC, CBS and FOX and was an Emmy Judge.

 Jennie and Terrie were also judges of Comedy Shows for the Cable ACE Awards.

 With the success of Jennie & Terrie's New York Times Best Selling book, "You'll Never Make Love in This Town Again" (over 450,000 books sold),